Category Archives: Osteopontin

 Amplifica, Hairy Moles, Osteopontin and SCUBE3

 Among newer companies involved in trying to cure hair loss, Amplifica (US) is particularly interesting.
 It was co-founded in 2020 by Dr. Maksim Plikus and Dr. William Rassman, both of whom I have covered before.
 The company’s two main areas of product development involve hairy mole related protein osteopontin and the SCUBE3 signaling molecule.
+The top half of this post has the most recent updates.

 Update: July 12, 2023